cometbft/cometbft/spec/consensus/reactor/README.md

 ```

-This set of documents focuses on the interactions between the P2P layer and the Consensus Reactor, which is further divided into two layers.
+The Consensus Reactor, which is further divided into two layers:
-The first layer, **CONS**, keeps the state and transition functions described in the [Tendermint BFT paper][1].
-Instances of CONS use gossiping to communicate with other nodes.
+- **CONS**, keeps the state and transition functions described in the [Tendermint BFT paper][1] and uses gossiping to communicate with other nodes.
-The second layer, **GOSSIP**, keeps state and transition functions needed to implement gossiping on top of the 1-to-1 communication facilities provided by the P2P layer.
+- **GOSSIP**, keeps state and transition functions needed to implement gossiping on top of the 1-to-1 communication facilities provided by the P2P layer.

-Exchanges between CONS and GOSSIP use multiple forms, but we will call them all **GOSSIP-I** here.
+Exchanges between CONS and GOSSIP happens through the **GOSSIP-I**.

 ```
 ...